mathkimchi/singularity/DEVLOG.md

 I'm going to commit the debug stuff now, but the solution should be to allow for `wait_for_notif` that should be called before the continue on lock fail.

+Bruh, I couldn't see the debug in the ui because I renamed the crate to start with sonamu and the env logger was only letting messages from crates that start with singularity through.

+I think I've reached the point where I need to redo the Applet interface as well, because it isn't letting me run an applet's handle ui function in a thread bc it takes &mut self.

+Oh my life, I'm going to become a music major and start practicing my begging skills already.
+AI deserves to take my job for this.

+I just realized I can just use a normal fricking event queue because I already figured out a system to limit the amount of damages.
+My OS teacher was lowkey prophetic with ts.

+> Rule 4 of Computer Science:
+> Don't try to reinvent the working wheel if it's working.